ForgeRock/ping-ios-sdk/Orchestrate/README.md

   </picture>
 </div>

-# Orchestrate
+# PingOrchestrate

 ## Overview

-Orchestrate provides a simple way to build a state machine for ForgeRock Journey and PingOne DaVinci.
+PingOrchestrate provides a simple way to build a state machine for ForgeRock Journey and PingOne DaVinci.
 It allows you to define a series of states and transitions between them.
 You can use the workflow engine to build complex workflows that involve multiple steps and conditions.
 The Workflow engine allows you to define a series of functions and register them as a module to the `Workflow` instance